 Helpful resources for traveling Europe on a budget

-If you’re looking for cheap flights to Europe, Air France has some special deals that can save you a lot.
+If you’re looking for cheap flights to Europe, Qatar Airways has some special deals that can save you a lot.
 Yes, this is an affiliate link, but even I use it when booking my flights because it really saves a lot.

 As I mentioned above, the best travel insurance company for your trip to Europe is, without a doubt, World Nomads.